Deconstructed Hypercharge: A Natural Model of Flavour: UV Completing the Yukawa sector

 The two Higgs fields $H_{12}$ and $H_3$ mix via interactions in the scalar potential.
 The key interaction, as we see in more detail in \S~\ref{sec:scalar-potential}, is a cubic interaction $V \supset -f H_{12}^\dagger \Phi_H H_3$.
-The physical mass eigenstates $H_h$ and $H_l$ are then linear combinations of $H_{12}$ and $H_3$, rotated by a small mixing angle $\tan\delta_H \approx f \langle \Phi_H \rangle / m_{12}^2 \ll 1$.
+The physical mass eigenstates $H_h$ and $H_l$ are then linear combinations of $H_{12}$ and $H_3$, rotated by a small mixing angle $\tan\delta_H \approx f \langle \Phi_H \rangle / m_{12}^2 \ll 1$, where $m_{12}$ is the mass of $H_{12}$.
 The component $H_l$, which is mostly $H_3$, is identified with the physical Higgs boson whose mass squared emerges as the result of a percent level tuning (see \S~\ref{sec:scalar-potential}).
+Indeed, this can also be seen by integrating out the heavy Higgs $H_{12}$.
+Keeping operators up to dimension-5, we obtain

-From the point of view of flavour, we see that the renormalisable interactions written in the second line of (\ref{eq:ren-yuk}) are effectively dimension-5 suppressed interactions with the physical Higgs $H_l$ (where the relevant heavy scale is here $\Lambda_H \sim m_{12}^2/f \approx 16\pi^2 f$).
-More precisely, the effective charm Yukawa satisfies
+where $H_3 = H_l$ in this limit.
+Therefore, we see that the renormalisable interactions written in the second line of~\cref{eq:ren-yuk} are effectively dimension-5 suppressed interactions with the physical Higgs $H_l$ (where the relevant heavy scale is here $\Lambda_H = m_{12}^2/f \approx 16\pi^2 f$).\footnote{The first term in \cref{eq:intOutH12} corrects the mass of $H_l$ after DH symmetry breaking and will be discussed in detail along with all other Higgs mass corrections in \S~\ref{sec:scalar-potential}.} From \cref{eq:ren-yuk,eq:intOutH12}, we see that the effective charm Yukawa satisfies

 and at $1$ TeV we have~\cite{Xing:2007fb}:

 so we see that the hierarchy between $y_t$ and $y_c$ can be explained for fundamental Yukawa couplings $y_u^2 \approx y_u^3 \approx 1$ if $\langle \Phi_H \rangle \sim f$ and $m_{12} \sim 4\pi f$.
 This indirectly leads to a constraint on the $Z'$ boson mass, and both symmetry breaking scales $\langle \Phi_{q,H} \rangle$, as follows.